sebschlo/TypingGame/README.txt

 COOL THINGS:

 - score data persists through shared preferences
-- you can switch users by tapping on the settings menu on the top action bar -
+- you can log out / switch users by tapping on the settings menu on the top action bar
+- you can clear persistent high scores. button also found in settings menu
+- scores are calculated based on how far apart subsequent letters from the sentence are on a keyboard